pschildkamp/littil-frontend/docs/set-up-your-development-environment.md

 To install NodeJS on Windows or MacOS you can simply download it from [the website](https://nodejs.org/en/).

 #### Linux
 The easiest way to install NodeJS is by using your package manager.
-For instructions on your distribution see [the website asell](https://nodejs.org/en/download/package-manager/)
+For instructions on your distribution see [the website as well](https://nodejs.org/en/download/package-manager/)

 ### Installation
 To download and install all your dependencies you can run: